Organics: The 36 Month Rule

 It is important to time the date of your last prohibited substance so you are only out two years of cash crops farmed organically during the transition period, and that you receive your premiums for the third year’s crop.
 So, word to the wise, if you are still on the fence about making the transition to organics, be careful about what you apply to your fields this fall!
 You can always change your mind over the winter, and decide to continue farming conventionally, but you cannot work backwards to reverse a prohibited substance, and you would not want to delay receiving organic premiums until 2021 if you can avoid it.

-If you have any questions about the organic certification rules, or if you are taking fall soil samples, feel free to contact me at firstname.lastname@example.org, 419-891-2785, or fill out the form below.
-I am happy to review samples and provide a recommendation based on organic inputs that satisfy the requirements of the NOP.
+If you have any questions about the organic certification rules, or if you are taking fall soil samples, feel free to contact us at firstname.lastname@example.org.
+We are happy to review samples and provide a recommendation based on organic inputs that satisfy the requirements of the NOP.

 Additionally, The Andersons is sponsoring and presenting at a day-long workshop titled, “Organic Transition for Commercial-Scale Farms.”
 The event will be held November 8, in St. Louis, MO.
 Please follow this link for more information: https://mosesorganic.org/events/nov-8-workshop/